 I know I need SPF but I hate the stickiness of sunscreen on my skin!
 Help?

 There are many new generation sunscreens that are not thick and sticky, and it is very important to find a sunscreen that you feel comfortable to use.
-Mineral sunscreens like Skinsmiths Daily Defence Sheer SPF 30 is lightweight and sheer, giving you a strong SPF Protection without the sticky feeling.
+Mineral sunscreens like Skinsmiths Daily Antioxidant Defence SPF 30 is lightweight and sheer, giving you a strong SPF Protection without the sticky feeling.
 Its great for re-applying as it is weightless and provides immediate protection.
 Not only does Skinsmith Daily Defence Sheer protect against UV Rays, you have the added benefits of protecting the skin from blue light as well.
+Check out the full SPF range - you can't go wrong with one of these in this collection!

 What about the under-eye area?
 Doesn’t that need protection too?